wizard97/3400_team5electricboogaloo/docs/Lab1page.md

 # __*Lab 1*__

 ### Objective
 Our objective, for this lab, was to get an introduction to using the Ardunio Uno and the Arduino IDE by creating a couple basic programs that performed simple functions.
-We were also tasked with assembling our robot and having it perform a simple autonomou task.
+We were also tasked with assembling our robot and having it perform a simple autonomous task.

+### Work Distribution
+We split into two teams.
+One team was compromised of Kelsey, Rajiv, and Christina, while the other was made up of Aaron, Adam, and David.
+The second team was primarily responsible for the video and picture documentation of this lab.
+The entire group worked on the construction of the robot.

+### Lab Documentation
+1. We collected all the materials needed for the the lab(listed below) 1 Arduino Uno
+1 USB A/B cable
+1 Continuous rotation servos
+1 Pushbutton
+1 LED (any color except IR!)
+1 Potentiometer
+Several resistors (kΩ range)
+1 Solderless breadboard

 [Here's a video of the simple "Blink" program using the analog inputs of the Arduino](https://www.youtube.com/watch?v=1fyEXJ2TXzA)